Home

 Father Connelly replied, "Joe Sheeketski, of the University of Nevada."

-"Would it make any difference," Olivar asked, "If I told you my team just beat his team 27-7?"
+"Would it make any difference," Olivar asked, "If I told you my team just beat his team, 27-7?"

 Said Father Connelly, "Maybe we should talk!"

-So while the Villanova team's train pulled out of Union Station without him, Coach Olivar took a taxi to the Loyola campus to meet with Father Connelly.
+And so while the Villanova team's train pulled out of Union Station without him, Coach Olivar took a taxi to the Loyola campus to meet with Father Connelly.

+In his three years at Loyola, he built a powerhouse, at one point posting a 13-game winning streak.
+His 1950 Lions' team, quarterbacked by Don Klosterman, finished the season ranked 22nd in the nation, and led all colleges in passing.
 Ironically, the 1950 Lions defeated Nevada, 34-7, as Klosterman completed eight of the 11 first-half passes he threw, three for touchdowns, and Loyola outgained Nevada 423 yards to 98.

 Reluctant to leave the West Coast, where he and his family loved the life and where he had begun to build a thriving life insurance business in the off-season, he settled for a job as a part-time assistant to Herman Hickman at Yale.
 But before Olivar had even had a chance to meet the players, Hickman left to take a job in television.
 It was already August, and understandably, the Yalies were panicking.